…the Succession in Australia…

-We understand that Buckingham Palace has, for example, advised that The Queen would not object to a change in the primogeniture rule which presently requires that males of the same rank succeed before females.
+I understand that Buckingham Palace has, for example, advised that The Queen would not object to a change in the primogeniture rule which presently requires that males of the same rank succeed before females.

 Change to the law of succession is in the hands of the politicians of all the Realms.